RevBayes Morphology Lab

 answer:

-13. If you were preparing to publish a paper relating to these analyses, you probably would not want to depend on eyeballing box plots of the likelihood in Tracer.
-What quantity would you estimate to convince reviewers that one of these models fits the data much worse than the other two?
+13. If you were preparing to publish a paper relating to these analyses, you probably would not want to state in your paper that you determined model fit by simply eye-balling trace plots.
+What quantity would you estimate to convince reviewers that one of these models fits the data worse than the other two?

 answer: